 By TONY SEED

-1890 (29 December): The 7th US Cavalry commanded by Col. James Forsyth massacres 300 unarmed and peaceful Lakhota Sioux Indians, many of them women and children, at Wounded Knee Creek (Chankpe Opi Wakpala), South Dakota – a Lakota encampment on the Pine Ridge Indian Reservation – after a fruitless search for weapons in their encampment.
+1890 (29 December): The 7th U.S. Cavalry commanded by Col. James Forsyth massacred 300 unarmed and peaceful Lakhota Sioux Indians, many of them women and children, at Wounded Knee Creek (Chankpe Opi Wakpala), South Dakota – a Lakota encampment on the Pine Ridge Indian Reservation – after a fruitless search for weapons in their encampment.
 In other words, the Sioux are completely disarmed.
-About thirty soldiers also die, many victims of their own crossfire.
+About thirty soldiers also died, many victims of their own crossfire.

-The US media hails the killings as revenge for the defeat of Custer’s and the 7th Cavalry at Little Bighorn.
+The U.S. media hailed the killings as revenge for the defeat of Custer’s and the 7th Cavalry at Little Bighorn.
 Some women and children are found as far as two miles away, gunned down by soldiers.
 The Lakota Indian, “American Horse,” comments on the massacre:

 The women as they were fleeing with their babes were killed together, shot right through, and the women who were very heavy with child were also killed.
 All the Indians fled in these three directions, and after most all of them had been killed a cry was made that all those who were not killed or wounded should come forth and they would be safe.
 Little boys who were not wounded came out of their places of refuge, and as soon as they came in sight a number of soldiers surrounded them and butchered them there.
 Of course we all feel very sad about this affair.
 I stood very loyal to the government all through those troublesome days, and … being so loyal to it, my disappointment was very strong, and I have come to Washington with a very great blame on my heart ….